EhsanTadayon/pynetstim/README.md

 pynetstim
 =========

-pynetstim is a python module that aims to create an integrated framework for brain network and circuit-based neuromodulation, stimulation targeting and engagement, and stimulation individualization using multimodal imaging.
+pynetstim is a python-based package that aims to create an integrated framework for circuit-based neuromodulation, neuroanatomical- and functional-based stimulation targeting, and stimulation individualization using multimodal neuroimaging.

 ![pynetstim](./docs/pynetstim_orig.png)